Skip to main content

 Written by Angeli Pacatang

 As a Blissbook user, you receive various authentication tokens via email for different purposes.
-Understanding how these tokens work and their expiration times is crucial to smooth usage for all your employees.
+Understanding how these tokens work and their expiration times will help you support your employees who are trying to sign in to Blissbook.

 What is an Access or Authentication Token?